I.G.I.-2: Covert Strike: Plot

-Meanwhile, his former pilot and mission director had escaped and have taken away the EMP chips along with their blue prints.
-The IGI was not able to detect their whereabouts after the incident, but spent enough efforts to get an important detail that Phillip White and Robert Quest took years to infiltrate the IGI and gain its trust and that White had made several weapons and military deals with Jach Priboi in Libya.
-Anya returns as Jones' mission director and Jones sets off to Libya under the orders of Senator Lenahan to search for the middle-aged Priboi, who had been locked up by the Libyan Intelligence as he was supplying weapons to the rebel forces, after David finds Priboi, he is captured by the Libyan intelligence commander Major Zaleb Said.
+The IGI is unable to find the whereabouts of White and Quest after this incident but after Jones recovers from his injuries and is debriefed by Senator Pat Lenahan, he learns from him that the two men took years to infiltrate the IGI and gain its trust and that White had made several weapons and military deals with Jach Priboi in Libya.
+Anya returns as Jones' mission director, and he sets off to Libya under the orders of Senator Lenahan to search for Priboi for more information on his deals with White.
+Priboi is in custody of the Libyan Intelligence as he was supplying weapons to the rebel forces.
+After Jones finds Priboi, he is captured by the Libyan intelligence commander Major Zaleb Said.
 The two are then transported to a heavily guarded Libyan prison.
-While they are being transported, Priboi asks him about his purpose of finding him, Jones responds by saying that he is after his former mission director Phillip White and that the IGI knows that White made weapon deals with him.
-Priboi then reveals that he made a lot of deals with White and sold him advanced equipment.
-His last order from Priboi was a high tech Russian ekranoplan which was waiting for delivery on a remote sea port in the gulf.
-The shipping papers were in a safe in Priboi's villa which was currently taken over by Major Zaleb Said and being used as his base of operations.
+While they are being transported, Priboi asks Jones about his purpose of seeking him out and Jones responds by saying that he is after his former mission director Phillip White and that the IGI knows that White made weapon deals with him.
+Priboi then reveals that he made a lot of deals with White and sold him advanced military equipment.
+His last order from Priboi was a Russian A-90 Orlyonok ekranoplan which was awaiting delivery on a port in Egypt.
+Priboi further reveals that the shipping papers of this order were in a safe in Priboi's villa which was currently taken over by Major Said and being used as his base of operations.

-After rescuing Priboi and escaping out of the prison, David decides to go to the villa to get the information.
-While going there, David blows the truck's engine in which they escaped.
-Priboi then told him that he needs to infiltrate the villa by disabling the security system and bypassing Major Said's guards.
-He also needs to take his hard disk which contains all the data for Priboi's transactions with White.
-Surprisingly, after expunging much effort and going through many of gunfights, Priboi discovers that Major Said had taken away his papers from the villa and he then vows angrily to take them back.
-He tells David to take control of his helicopter which is in his airbase not far away from the villa now controlled by Major Said.
-They get the helicopter without much conflict, and manage to gun Major Said down at one of his bases amidst the opposition to get the papers back.
-Upon returning to his villa, Priboi tells David that the trade he made with David's former mission director was on Port Bur Safaga in Egypt and that Robert Quest would be taking delivery of the plane in 3 days.